 You might also like…

 Research within the social sciences is developed, carried out, and interpreted a little differently than, let’s say, medicine.
-Quantifying human attributes, opinions, and behavior to measure them and infer conclusions required a shift from conventional research methodologies.
+Quantifying human attributes, opinions, and behaviors to measure them and infer conclusions required a shift from conventional research methodologies.

-And hence scaling techniques were born, finally providing an effective solution for quantifying qualitative concepts and data.
+And hence, scaling techniques were born, finally providing an effective solution for quantifying qualitative concepts and data.

 As advancements within research methodologies improved, scientists and surveyors began broadening research statements and objectives.
 This meant that simply finding out the correlation between variables wasn’t enough.
 Regressive analyses that determined the validity and strength of that correlation became more important.

 In other words, just getting respondent opinions on certain subjects didn’t cut it.
 Scientists needed to go the extra mile, dig a little deeper and find out the strength of those opinions.
 The goal is to find out the degree to which the respondents agree or disagree with certain statements.

 For example, a 2017 study conducted by the Dave Thomas Foundation for Adoption discovered that while American adults supported the idea of adoption, only 25% supported it enough to do it themselves.

 This is an example of measuring the strength of opinions.

 One way scientists can determine this strength is using the Guttman scale, a unidimensional scaling technique.
 This scale includes a series of questions with dichotomous or binary “yes/no” and “agree/disagree” options.
 Using this scale will help you gauge your respondents’ opinions with much more accuracy.

 Besides the Thurstone and Likert scale, the Guttman scale is one of the most commonly used scaling techniques in market research.